OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0063.md

 ---
 title: Setting up an Interception Proxy
 platform: ios
-last_updated: September 29, 2023
+last_updated: July 13, 2024
 ---

-[Burp Suite](0x08a-Testing-Tools.md#burp-suite) is an integrated platform for security testing mobile and web applications.
+#MASTG-TOOL-0007 is an integrated platform for security testing mobile and web applications.
 Its tools work together seamlessly to support the entire testing process, from initial mapping and analysis of attack surfaces to finding and exploiting security vulnerabilities.
 Burp Proxy operates as a web proxy server for Burp Suite, which is positioned as a man-in-the-middle between the browser and web server(s).
 Burp Suite allows you to intercept, inspect, and modify incoming and outgoing raw HTTP traffic.

 Setting up Burp to proxy your traffic is pretty straightforward.
 We assume that both your iOS device and host computer are connected to a Wi-Fi network that permits client-to-client traffic.
 If client-to-client traffic is not permitted, you can use usbmuxd to connect to Burp via USB.